Simone Bastoni: Loan to Trapani

 On 1 July 2017, Bastoni was signed by Serie C side Trapani with a season-long loan deal.
 On 9 September he made his debut for Trapani as a substitute replacing Antonio Palumbo in the 55th minute of a 0–0 home draw against Sicula Leonzio.
 On 23 October he scored his first goal for Trapani in the 29th minute of a 3–3 home draw against Catanzaro.
 On 11 November, Bastoni played his first full match for Trapani, a 3–3 away draw against Matera.
 Bastoni ended his season-long to Trapani with 27 appearances, 1 goal and 2 assists.

 Loan to Novara

 On 31 January 2019, Bastoni joined Novara on loan.
 Three days later, on 3 February he made his debut for Novara in a 0–0 home draw against Piacenza, he played the entire match.
 Bastoni ended his six-month loan with 16 appearances, including 14 as a starter.

+Loan to Empoli

+On 1 September 2023, Bastoni moved to Empoli on loan with an option to buy.

+Cesena

+On 26 July 2024, Bastoni signed a two-year contract with Cesena.